bakerdh/colourdippers/docker/readme_docker.txt

 2. Next download the Dockerfile from the project GitHub repository and place it in a subdirectory of your root user directory called 'docker'

-3. Run the docker file by entering the following in a terminal: docker build -t sizebuild -f docker/Dockerfile .
+3. Run the docker file by entering the following in a terminal: docker build -t colourdippers -f docker/Dockerfile .

 4. Once the image has finished building, launch a container in Docker desktop by clicking the play icon